MarsBased/marsbased-website-old/_posts/2015-06-15-Six-Tips-for-Remote-Working.markdown

         <p>Developer</p>
     </div>
     <div class="text">
-        <p>When choosing my workplace, I need to make sure there's direct sunlight and streetview.
+        <p>When choosing my workplace, I need to make sure there's direct sunlight and street view.
 Both things make it a more pleasant environment for me, and they make me feel more energized.</p>
         <p>Actually, being able to see what's happening in the street allows me to change focus and stop staring at the screen for a while.
 As a developer, I get a high amount of screen-time, so I need to rest my eyes every now and then.</p>
         <p>My ideal workplace does definitely not look like an office.
 The farther from an office it looks, the more I like it, so coffee shops and libraries are where you will find me.</p>
     </div>